composer/composer/doc/03-cli.md

 ## suggests

 Lists all packages suggested by currently installed set of packages.
+You can optionally pass one or multiple package names in the format of `vendor/package` to limit output to suggestions made by those packages only.

 ### Options

 * **--no-dev:** Exludes suggestions from `require-dev` packages.
+* **-v[v]:** Increased verbosity adds suggesting package name (`-v`) and reason for suggestion (`-vv`).

 ## depends